samueldvi/C_programming/README.md

   Reads a letter grade (`A`, `B`, `C`, `D`, `F`) from input and prints a corresponding message using a `switch` statement.

+- `student_struct.c`
+  Defines a `struct` to represent a student and initializes multiple instances with personal and academic data.

 ## Concepts covered

 - Functions